sgl-project/ome/oeps/0005-mcp-support/README.md

-# OEP-0005: Model Context Protocol (MCP) Support with Gateway API Pattern
+# OEP-0005: Model Context Protocol (MCP) Support

 <!--
-This OEP introduces comprehensive support for the Model Context Protocol (MCP) in OME, following the Kubernetes Gateway API pattern with separate resources for gateway infrastructure (MCPGateway), routing logic (MCPRoute), and policies (MCPAuthenticationPolicy, etc.).
-This design enables Large Language Models to integrate with external tools and services through a secure, scalable, and multi-tenant gateway infrastructure that follows industry standards and best practices.
+This OEP introduces comprehensive support for the Model Context Protocol (MCP) in OME, enabling Large Language Models to integrate with external tools and services through a simplified, operator-managed architecture.
+The design focuses on ease of use while maintaining flexibility, with an optional managed gateway component that OME automatically deploys when needed.
+This approach prioritizes developer experience and operational simplicity while providing a clear evolution path to more advanced features in future versions.
 -->

 <!-- toc -->